Robust multirobot coordination using priority encoded homotopic constraints: A safe way to navigate within homotopy classes under kinodynamic constraints

-\end{theorem} The above theorem asserts that under control law $g^G$, provided the system starts in a brake safe state, the sequence of future states at the beginning of each time slot is a sequence of brake safe states (see Equation~\eqref{eq:invariance-B-G}).
-Moreover, the flow of the system remains in $\chifree_G$ in continuous time (see Equation~\eqref{eq:no-collision-during-time-slots}), i.e. no collision occurs and priorities are preserved.
-It is a direct consequence of Theorem~\ref{thm-robustness-brake-application} and appears as a limiting case.
+The theorem below asserts that the control law $g_i^G$ returns the maximum control value that robot $i$ can safely apply to remain brake safe.
+Provided the system starts in a brake safe state, the sequence of future states at the beginning of each time slot is a sequence of brake safe states (see Equation~\eqref{eq:invariance-B-G}) as long as Inequality~\eqref{eq-inequality-control-map} is satisfied.
+Moreover, the flow of the system remains in $\chifree_G$ in continuous time (see Equation~\eqref{eq:no-collision-during-time-slots}), i.e., no collision occurs and priorities are preserved.